Teo (Belarusian singer): Career

 Teo won his first music competition as the winner of the international contest "Scilla", and won his first major competition as the winner of the television program Zornaya Rostan.
 He works with many foreign and Belarusian musicians as arranger and composer, and, together with L. Shirin, wrote music for Russian movies.
 He also created the Belarusian television show Forward to the Past and was involved in its musical theme and design.
 In 2011, Teo, then performing as Yuriy Vashchuk, decided to get a stage name, which he selected via Google search.
 "I clicked 'T' in Google search and saw it immediately.
 I like[d] it instantly, and that was it.", he explains.
-In between 2011–2014, he received a series of Lira awards, including "Discovery of the Year" (2011), "Best Arranger" (2012), "Best Author of Music" (2013, together with Leanid Shirin for the song "Беларусь великая"), "Best Performer of the Year" (2014), "Best Song of the Year ("Cheescake", 2014).
+In between 2011 and 2014, he received a series of Lira awards, including "Discovery of the Year" (2011), "Best Arranger" (2012), "Best Author of Music" (2013, together with Leanid Shirin for the song "Беларусь великая"), "Best Performer of the Year" (2014), "Best Song of the Year ("Cheescake", 2014).